jdh635/learning-journey/README.md

 This journey is designed as a series of increasingly challenging labs, each building on the knowledge gained from the previous one.
 Each lab introduces key AWS concepts, hands-on practice, and real-world scenarios.

 At the end of this journey, I'll tackle the **Capstone Project**: **"Build a Multi-Tier Architecture on AWS"**.
-This project brings together all the foundational skills learned, showcasing my ability to design, implement, and optimize a full-fledged architecture on the AWS cloud platform.
+This project brings together all the foundational skills learned, showcasing my ability to design, implement, and optimise a full-fledged architecture on the AWS cloud platform.

 ---